nfcg/my-hotel/README.md

 # My Hotel
- Hotel Website, Booking and Reservation System
+ Hotel Website, Booking and Reservation System.
+ Written in php and using the sqlite database, it is best suited to small and medium-sized hotels or hostels.

+## Requirements
+ - PHP 7.0+
+ - php-sqlite3

 ## Demo:
  https://myhotel.nunofcguerreiro.com